FACHEX for Employees of Participating Institutions

-INFORMATION FOR FRESHMAN APPLICANTS FOR FALL 2017 ADMISSION
+First-year APPLICANTS FOR FALL 2019 ADMISSION at BC

-2. In January, students who were accepted for Early Action admission and whose admissions file lists a parent as being employed by a participating Jesuit University, will be reviewed for FACHEX consideration based on their academic competitiveness.
-Since there are only 1 or 2 new FACHEX awards available annually, only a handful of academically exceptional students can expect to be selected as FACHEX Finalists.
+3. In January, students who were accepted for Early Action admission, and whose admissions file lists a parent as being employed by a participating Jesuit University, will be reviewed for possible FACHEX consideration based on their academic competitiveness.
+Since there are only one or two new FACHEX awards available annually, only a handful of academically exceptional students can expect to be selected as FACHEX Finalists.

-3. In mid February, students selected as FACHEX Finalists will have their parent's FACHEX eligibility confirmed using the Tuition Exchange database.
-Any employee not certified as FACHEX eligible by their home institution in the Tuition will not be eligible for FACHEX at Boston College.
+4. In February, students selected as FACHEX Finalists will have their parent's FACHEX eligibility confirmed using the Tuition Exchange Database.
+As explained above, any student not certified as FACHEX eligible by their parent's employing home institution in the Tuition Exchange Database, will NOT be eligible for FACHEX consideration at Boston College.

 7. Openings rarely occur after the initial selections are made.
-A student not offered the benefit as an entering freshman will not be offered the benefit at Boston College later.
-For this reason, a waiting list is not maintained, nor is their an application process for upperclassmen.
+A student not offered the benefit as an entering first-year student will not be offered the benefit at Boston College later.
+For this reason, a waiting list is not maintained, nor is there an application process for upperclassmen.

-8. FACHEX recipients must enroll full-time and are expected to complete their undergraduate degree in four years.
+9. FACHEX recipients must enroll full-time and are expected to complete their undergraduate degree in four years.
 Recipients are not eligible for tuition remission for more than four years, or during the summer session.
-Should a recipient decide to interrupt his/her studies at Boston College, the BC FACHEX director should be notified before the end of the last funded semester by the student, and reinstatement under FACHEX will depend upon the availability of openings at the time.
+Should a recipient decide to interrupt his/her studies at Boston College, the BC FACHEX Coordinator should be notified before the end of the last funded semester, and reinstatement under FACHEX will depend upon the availability of openings at the time.
 It is not guaranteed.
-Students who take advantage of a Boston College Study Abroad Exchange Program during the fall or spring semester will continue to receive the FACHEX benefit during the academic year.
-Outside programs will not be funded.
+Students who take advantage of a Boston College Study Abroad Exchange Program during the fall or spring semester will continue to receive FACHEX funding during the academic year.
+Outside programs are NOT eligible regardless of major or circumstances.

 * A FACHEX award, should it be granted, only covers tuition.
 Any additional expenses incurred by the student such as room, board, fees, travel related expenses, and books are the sole responsibility of the student and/or the student's family.